michaelbartnett/withlox/README.md

 [//]: # -*- fill-column: 80  -*-

+## Important Feature

+Data views.

+Every time I want to edit the PowerUpMods for any of the vehicle parts, I have to:

+1. Freeze the window to lock the ID column and header rows
+2. Hide all columns except the ID and Special Effect columns

+It's irritating.
+It should remember my previous view and just open to that, or have that configuration quickly accessible.

 ## Next steps

 - [ ] Make a Type Table that you can search by type structure.
 This means that there will